 5) Give Options

 Try for the big budget, sometimes you might get it.
 But be ready with a few options that you’re comfortable with.
 Make your plan flexible enough to scale up or down and provide implications for each option.
 You might want to have 2-4 blogs per week, but your team might not be ready for it.
 Scale back and start with one a week, show positive results, and try to get more budget next quarter.
+Just remember to look at your annual goals and build a strategy that works to achieve them.

 Need help trimming the fat from your budget?
 Our experts can help you identify items you can omit or reduce.